mehl/consolecanvas-next/README.md

 [ink](https://github.com/vadimdemedes/ink) is a package for creating reactive user interfaces in terminals with react-jsx style reactivity and DOM trees.

 **concolevanvas-next** offers an `InkCanvas` react component that can directly be used in ink's JSX component tree.
-It makes a box that contains a canvas.
-Parameters are:

 Hello World Example: